An Awesome Scotland Road Trip Part 2

 Bumper and Buachaille Etive Mòr

-Thankfully, they are all close to one another but the reality is there is nothing else to look at other than hills.
-We expected big things but were disappointed by the insanely expensive cheese sandwiches at Kingshouse Inn, and lack of deer or anything else, for that matter!
+Thankfully, they are all close to one another, but the reality is that there is nothing else to look at besides the hills.
+We expected big things but were disappointed by the extremely expensive cheese sandwiches at Kingshouse Inn, and the lack of deer or anything else, for that matter!
 Ha!

 20210602 Road Trip to Scotland 094